lennardschober/ml-projects/README.md

 - Model: Convolutional neural network (CNN).
 - Task: Binary image classification (Margot Robbie vs Jaime Pressly).
 - Dataset: 1,000 images (500 per class).
 - Technologies: Tensorflow/Keras.

+### Random Handwritten Digits Generator
+This project focuses on generating random handwritten digits using a Generative Adversarial Network (GAN).
+The objective is to create realistic images of digits that mimic human handwriting.
+By training the GAN on a dataset of handwritten digits, the model learns to produce high-quality images that can be used for various applications, such as digit recognition and data augmentation.
+Despite the inherent challenges of generating diverse and coherent outputs, the model successfully achieves impressive results in creating realistic handwritten digits.

+#### Key features:
+- Model: Generative Adversarial Network (GAN).
+- Task: Generate images that mimic handwritten digits.
+- Dataset: MNIST digits.
+- Technologies: Tensorflow/Keras.

 ### Coming soon